datarobot-oss/terraform-aws-dr-infra/README.md

 #### Description
 Uses the [terraform-aws-ecr](https://github.com/terraform-aws-modules/terraform-aws-ecr) module to create a new ECR repositories used by the DataRobot application to host custom images created by various services.

+By default, only the DataRobot application IAM role will be allowed read/write access to these repositories.

 #### IAM Policy
 ```
 {